-Hourly positions will not be used to substitute for Graduate Employee appointments when the work and the resources are sufficient for such an appointment.
-The University will provide the Union with an audit of hourly appointments as noted in Section 7.
+Hourly positions shall not be used to substitute for salaried appointments when the work and the resources are sufficient for such an appointment.
+The University must provide the Union with an audit of hourly appointments as noted in Section 7.